dbwebb-se/website/content/kurser/vteam-v1/tekniska-rapporter.md

 1. [Typesafe JavaScript with JSDoc and TypeScript](https://github.com/kiwijos/vteam-ts-jsdoc-study) om att använda JSDoc och TypeScript för att säkra sin vanliga JavaScript.

+1. [TripGenerator](https://github.com/JuliaLind/TripGenerator) to auto-generating a number of consequent routes for electric bikes, which takes into consideration obstacles and any polygons to avoid defined by yourself.

 2022 {#2022}